Sialitech/label-siali/docs/source/guide/manage_projects.md

 You can only delete a workspace if it has no projects.
 If you want to delete a workspace, first delete the projects or move them to another workspace.

 To delete a workspace, do the following:
-1. In the Label Studio UI, open the workspace.
+1. In the Siali Label UI, open the workspace.
 2. Click the gear icon next to the workspace name.
 3. In the dialog box that appears, click **Delete Workspace**.
 If the button is not available to select, the workspace still contains projects.